release-engineering/greenwave/docs/policies.rst

 Greenwave can make decisions about any type of software artefacts, the value of this field just needs to be a string.

+The subject types can be configured in server (``SUBJECT_TYPES_DIR`` points to the directory with the configuration YAML files).
+This customization can be listed via API :http:get:`/api/v1.0/subject_types`.

-But these are common examples of types (just for reference):
+These are common examples of types:

 ``koji_build``
    A build stored in the `Koji`_ build system.
 Builds are identified by their